cycloptux/GiselleBot-Documentation/docs/source/privacy.rst

 **In Short:** If you choose to log in to our Services using your Discord account, we may have access to certain information about you.

 Our Services offer you the ability to register and login using your third-party social media account details (specifically, your Discord account).
-We don't specifically have an account management solution, nor you'll ever have an "account with us".
+We don't specifically have an account management solution, nor will you ever have an "account with us".
 When a login procedure is needed to access our Services, you will be using your Discord account.

 When you do so, we will receive certain profile information about you from your social media provider (Discord).
 The profile information we receive may vary, but will often include your username, profile picture, as well as other information Discord may choose to make public.